 Technical visionary and educator at Hazebase, Andrew Strain is a leading expert in theater technology and the driving force behind Hazebase’s innovative approach to haze and atmospheric effects.
 With a robust background in designing, implementing, and refining state-of-the-art hazer equipment, Andrew has established himself as a trusted authority in the field.
 From his early career immersed in the technical challenges of live event production, he has continually pushed the boundaries of what’s possible with hazer technology.
 His work with flagship products such as the FAB and Cube Hazer2 has not only set industry benchmarks but also redefined standards for safety, efficiency, and creative expression on stage.
 Recognized for his deep technical knowledge and hands-on expertise, Strain is equally passionate about sharing his insights.
 He has dedicated a significant part of his career to educating the next generation of theater technicians.
 Whether through in-depth workshops, live demonstrations, or mentoring programs, his commitment to empowering professionals ensures that cutting-edge techniques and best practices are passed on to emerging talents.
 Strain's blend of technical mastery, innovative thinking, and a genuine commitment to industry education makes him a respected figure among peers and a frequent speaker at key industry events.
 His vision continues to inspire and drive forward the evolution of theatrical technology, helping to create more dynamic, safe, and visually engaging live performances around the world.

-Live Design chats with Strain about the half-day class, Hazebase: FAB and The Cube Hazer2 Service Training and Operations, he is teaching on Saturday, December 6, 9am-1pm in the LDInstitute.
+Live Design chats with Strain about his career and the half-day class, Hazebase: FAB and The Cube Hazer2 Service Training and Operations, he is teaching on Saturday, December 6, 9am-1pm in the LDInstitute.

 Live Design: What are the challenges facing the haze/fog industry today?